UFC 210: Cormier vs. Johnson 2: Predictions & Analysis

 A few statistical edges stand out.
 Torre throws significantly more leather — a 1.3 sig. strike per minute gap.
 Jury is far more active with takedowns, averaging 2.4 more per 15 minutes.
 Jury has tighter striking defense, making opponents miss more often.

 The Pick: Myles Jury over Mike de la Torre.
-The model is firm on this one: Jury at 82%.
-The market and our model are aligned — the line looks fair.
+The model is firm on this one: Jury at 84%.
+Notably, the betting market has Jury at 79% implied while our model sees 84% — a 5-point disagreement that could signal value.

 Kamaru Usman vs Sean Strickland